nye17/CUBE_AST1601/README.md

    will have 7 redshifts in the output directory.

 5. Read the files (the default grid number is 256x256, so each binary can be read into a 2D array; see the manual).
 Make a plot like the one below.
+   You can take a look at the ``visualization/Plot_slice.m`` file for some hints.

-6. For the first simulation, you use the default cosmological parameters.
+7. For the first simulation, you use the default cosmological parameters.
 Now you need to run two more simulations by changing the ``main/parameters.f90`` file.
 You need to change the output directory ``opath`` to ``universe2`` (or ``universe3``), for ``universe2``, you need to change the ``s8`` parameter to 0.9 while